acexode/llm-parameter-explorer/README.md

 ### Experiment History

 - All experiments are automatically saved
+- **Main Page**: Shows 3 most recent experiments in sidebar
+- **View All Button**: Navigate to dedicated history page when more than 3 experiments exist
+- **History Page**: Full experiment list with search and management
-- Click any past experiment to view its results
+- **Smart Navigation**: Click any experiment to return to main page with results tab active
 - Delete experiments you no longer need

 ## Project Structure